-According to a recent study on teachers' perspective on secondary level students' disruptive behaviours as the purpose is to gain attention from the teacher or their friends.
+According to a recent study on teachers' perspective on secondary level students' disruptive behaviours, the teachers pointed out that several students engaged in disruptive behaviours as the purpose is to gain attention from the teacher or their friends.
 The disruptive behaviours described in the interviews were: Conversing with their companions, raising their voices, meandering around the classroom and yelling.
 (Krishnansamy, et al., 2019).
 On the other side, peer group influence was also a dominant factor that contributed to discipline problems among students.
 From the results, the teachers found out that the students were forced by their acquaintances at school to fight and steal.
 This situation can lead to other major problems such as murder, robbing, vandalism and others.
 In this case, the students were pressured by the other students to do such acts at school.
 Refusal in obeying would result in the jeopardy of the students' safety.
 (Yahaya, et al., 2021).